ShizukaDonaghue/happy-beans/README.md

 * #37A748 Pigment Green is used for the active link in the navigation bar and also for the hover effect on buttons.
 * #F74A87 French Rose is used for the Like button on Recipe Detail page.

-The logo for the website was created using the same colour palette to be consistent.
+The logo for the site was created using the same colour palette to be consistent.

 <img src="docs/images/colour-scheme.png" width=600>

 ### Typography
-The font used throughout the website is Nunito which is imported from [Google Fonts](https://fonts.google.com/).
+The font used throughout the site is Nunito which is imported from [Google Fonts](https://fonts.google.com/).
 It has a happy and playful feel and is easy to read.
 Sans-serif is the backup font in case the main font is not available.

 <img src="docs/images/font-nunito.png" width=200>